-For many investors, a great way to monitor stock market news, companies, and share prices is through a platform like Google Finance.
+For many investors, a great way to monitor stock market news, companies, and share prices are through a platform like Google Finance.

-However, there are many limitations and the Google Finance Portfolio option that used to be the go-to for many was dissolved back in 2017.
+However, there were many limitations and the Google Finance Portfolio option that used to be the go-to for many was dissolved back in 2017.

 The finance platform of Google still exists, but they had completely redesigned it, made it more simple, and removed a lot of reporting features people relied on.